 And that space was 33 hours.

-David Wilcock goes crazy about it, all of these kind of people, right?
+All of these kind of people, right?

-Uh supposedly a power number in this kind of thing.
+It's supposedly a power number in this kind of thing.

-Anyway, though, so 33 hours after you died, you had to come back, or you didn't come back, okay.
+Anyway, though, so 33 hours after you died, you had to come back, or you didn't come back, okay?

 So there was no 34-hour Jedugar.

-Um there's reasons to suspect you cannot come back if you're there longer than 33 hours for a lot of different reasons.
+There's reasons to suspect you cannot come back if you're there longer than 33 hours for a lot of different reasons.

 But these people were mapping it out.

-Um they had an approach and a way of getting into hyperspace that that either involved psychedelics or it involves something like you know uh self-suffocation, or who the hell knows what kind of bizarre shit they were in, or maybe it was because they were coming out of the more golden age and they had some kind of technology, some kind of machinery.
+So they had an approach and a way of getting into hyperspace that either involved psychedelics or it involves something like self-suffocation or who the hell knows what kind of bizarre shit they were in.

-And I'm relating all those together and um coming up to this forecast that goes way back into the 2009,
+And I'm relating all those together and coming up to this forecast that goes way back into the 2009,

-Uh so in other words, uh they will discover that there's communications going on constantly around us, and uh to a certain extent what we think of as Akashic Records may be a concept that could be applied to vast galactic civilizations talking to themselves and to each other and putting data out in uh in a particular space.
+And to a certain extent, what we think of as Akashic records may be a concept that could be applied to vast galactic civilizations talking to themselves and to each other and putting data out in a particular space that is, in my opinion, I think it's transiting through hyperspace, I think that comes into it.

 So your internet would go down because he shot his shotgun off, right?

-And his aim was bad, etc.
+And his aim was bad, etc., etc.

 Okay, so I think we're disruptive at that level, not merely disrupting their navigation systems and so on.